-Cash Deposits
+Cash Deposits (continued)

-The Colorado Public Deposit Protection Act (PDPA) requires all units of local government deposit cash in eligible public depositories.
-Eligibility is determined by state regulations.
 Amounts on deposit in excess of federal insurance levels must be collateralized by eligible collateral as determined by the PDPA.
 PDPA allows the financial institution to create a single collateral pool for all public funds held.
 The pool is to be maintained by another institution or held in trust for all the uninsured public deposits as a group.
 The market value of the collateral must be at least equal to 102% of the uninsured deposits.

-At December 31, 2022, the bank balance and carrying amount of the District's deposits were \$871,356 and \$806,870, respectively.
+At December 31, 2023, the bank balance and carrying amount of the District's deposits were \$1,016,577 and \$922,365, respectively.
 All cash deposits were covered by either the FDIC or PDPA.